This document is only valid for the day on which it is accessed. Please read our disclaimer.

 - Recent chicken pox infection (in the month prior)

 - Significant water exposure (e.g. traumatic lesion / cut sustained while in a pond, stream)

 - Immunisations (H.influenzae is an important causative organism in unimmunised children)

-- Personal or family history of previous skin sepsis (remember MRSA)
+- Personal or family history of cellulitis and previous skin sepsis (remember MRSA)